Listen and Subscribe

 We don’t get to choose everything that happens to us.
 But we do get to choose the story we tell about it.

 You can learn how to challenge those internal narratives—especially the ones that are rooted in shame.
-I teach this in the Heal From Heartbreak program.
-In one of the most powerful modules, I’ll guide you through a structured process of revisiting the past with fresh eyes.
-Not to assign blame, but to understand.
 Because when you own your role in what happened, you reclaim your power to change what happens next.

 Step Three: Embrace Your “Dark Emotions” Like a Total Badass